 You must also act promptly if you develop symptoms to suggest you may have COVID-19.
-If you develop symptoms you will need to self-isolate and telephone your Doctor, your local Out of Hours service, or UCC Student Health on 4902311 if you are in Cork and not yet registered with a GP.
+If you develop symptoms you will need to self-isolate and telephone UCC Student Health on 4902311 or your GP or local Out of Hours service,

 Do not go to a GP surgery, Pharmacy, Accident and Emergency Department or Hospital.
 Telephone your Dr. The Dr will assess you over the phone.
 If they think you need to be tested for COVID-19, your Doctor will arrange a test.

 For advice and to determine what level of higher risk applies in your situation, please consult https://www2.hse.ie/conditions/coronavirus/people-at-higher-risk.html.

 Those at very high risk are advised to cocoon.
 See: https://www2.hse.ie/conditions/coronavirus/cocooning.html

 Those at high risk are advised to strictly follow the advice on how to protect yourself and others.
 See: https://www2.hse.ie/conditions/coronavirus/protect-yourself-and-others.html

 You should contact your own Dr. GP or Student Health if you are uncertain as to your level of risk.

 You can call Student Health on 4902311 for advice and we may be able to issue you a prescription